infinitycoders-046/SWTID-2026-2268-BURRI-NIKSHITHA/README.md

 # 📊 Project Title

-**Plugging into the Future: An Exploration of Electricity Consumption Patterns**
+**Visualizing Housing Market Trends: An Analysis of Sale Prices and Features using Tableau**

 ---